20 April 2015

 It was almost 20 years ago that New York Times columnist Thomas Friedman reported that the Lexus car plant in Japan turned out 675 cars per day with only 40 employees.
 Yet some Legal industry participants hold out air-conditioning and word-processing as this industry’s greatest technological enhancements.

-Bleeding-edge solutions such as our new Trade Promotions Wizard demonstrate that Legal tasks can be performed by technology in a sliver of the time and a fraction of the cost of traditional methods, unlocking tremendous value for clients while unshackling Lawyers from the drudgery of low-level tasks.
+Bleeding-edge solutions such as Promotion Wizard demonstrate that Legal tasks can be performed by technology in a sliver of the time and a fraction of the cost of traditional methods, unlocking tremendous value for clients while unshackling Lawyers from the drudgery of low-level tasks.

 Our experience suggests that technology not only improves speed and cost.
 It will bring enormous enhancements to the ‘long tail’ of the contract lifecycle.
 Legal functions will, for the first time, be able to harness Legal’s equivalent of ‘Big Data’; bringing unprecedented transparency to the risk and value trapped in the millions of agreements a business signs each year.